svakulenk0/ODExploration/README.md

 The agent is selecting a policy to maximize the expected reward.

-Cold start + incorporating user feedback (reinforcement learning).
+Cold start + incorporating user feedback (reinforcement learning)

 Information space coverage is the sum of the weights of all the entities communicated up to the ith point of time.
 The weights are derived from the entity ranking, e.g. counts.
 This measure can be converted into a proportion (%) with respect to the whole information space (normalised by the size of the input table).